benjaminjkern/side-projects/conways-game-of-life/README.md

 # John Conway's Game of Life
-A Proof of concept, initial git upload (well into development of project)

 ## Info
 If you are for some reason unfamiliar with Conway's Game of Life, here's a neat link that explains it infinitely better than I ever could: